thedaviddias/vscode-llms-txt/README.md

 - npm (v6 or higher)
 - VS Code

+### Setup

+1. Clone the repository
+2. Run `npm install`
+3. Open in VS Code
+4. Press F5 to start debugging

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements